 - Decreased feeling in the arms or legs; and

 - Severe pain or pressure in the neck or back

 The possible causes of catastrophic injuries are fairly broad, and can even result from things fairly commonplace, such as tripping.
 Common causes of catastrophic injuries include:

-Florida follows the pure comparative negligence rule, meaning that a victim’s judgment will be reduced in proportion to the amount of fault they bear for their injury.
-For instance, should a court decide that both a plaintiff and a defendant were negligent and the plaintiff was 80% at fault for their injury, they could still recover 20% of the damages from the defendant despite being primarily at fault.
+Florida follows the modified comparative negligence rule, meaning that a victim’s judgment will be reduced in proportion to the amount of fault they bear for their injury up to 50%.
+If they are found to be 51% or more at fault for their injuries, they are barred from recovery.
+For instance, should a court decide that both a plaintiff and a defendant were negligent and the plaintiff was 80% at fault for their injury, they would be unable to recover any compensation.

 There are three basic types of compensation for most civil claims in general:

 Economic damages are mathematically demonstrable damages associated with losses or expenses resulting from an accident or incident.

 - Medical bills such as corrective surgery or emergency room visits